zeptofs/nz-api-documentation/source/index.html.md

     Finally, the authorisation code can then be exchanged for an access token and refresh token pair by POSTing to: `https://go.sandbox.split.cash/oauth/token`

-    **NOTE** The authorisation code that you get will be a ONE-TIME use code.
+    **Note:** The authorisation code is a ONE-TIME use code.
 It will not work again if you try to POST it a second time.

     | Parameter | Description |
     |-----------|-------------|